 MEDICAID.
 As one of the big three federal entitlement programs, Medicaid continues to be a target for savings in the any future Congressional negotiations.

-The federal Medicaid program provides the critical funding for the health care safety net, which reimburses providers and hospitals for what would otherwise be unreimbursed medical care.
+Tthe federal Medicaid program provides the critical funding for the health care safety net, which reimburses providers and hospitals for what would otherwise be unreimbursed medical care.
 Any substantial cuts to Medicaid would reduce patient access to services and decrease funding to San Mateo County health programs.
 This would be troubling to the County because Medicaid funding reductions would also undercut local efforts to transform outreach and care with the ongoing implementation of the Affordable Care Act.
-The County will oppose efforts to cut Medicaid, including implementation of a block grant, and institution of a blended FMAP rate, and urges alternative funding mechanisms to meet the critical goal of establishing balance in the federal budget.
+The County will oppose efforts to cut Medicaid, including implementation of a block grant, and institution of a blended FMAP rate, and the provision of per-capita payments based on states' historical Medicaid spending patterns in return for increased administrative flexibility in designing and administering the program.
+California continues to be one of the lowest Medicaid spending states based on a per-capita basis, potentially locking the state in to a very low federal allotment.
+Moreover, to the extent that state administrative and benefit costs exceed what is covered by the block grant, counties are at risk of assuming the financial liability for those costs. -urges alternative funding mechanisms to meet the critical goal of establishing balance in the federal budget.
 The County also urges the permanent elimination of the Institute for Mental Disease exclusion from Medi-Cal and Medicaid.